Supporting Your Career & Personal Development

 Design Your Learning Opportunities

-Since 1993, an average of 1,000 UBC employees per year participate in MOST workshops.
+Since 1993, an average of 1,000 UBC employees participate annually in MOST workshops.
 As we continue offering effective and meaningful workshops, we welcome your questions and recommendations for improvement.
-Is there a MOST workshop you would like to see offered more often, or less?
+Is there a MOST workshop you would like to see offered more often?
 Is there a topic you would like to see as a MOST workshop?
-Contact Winnie Kam at the MOST registration desk at 604.822.9644 or firstname.lastname@example.org to let us know your feedback.
+Contact Winnie Kam at the MOST registration desk at 604.822.9644 or email@example.com to let us know your feedback.